semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

 ## Using databases and other services

-Let's say that your CI build needs Redis and a specific version of PostgreSQL:
+Let's say that your CI build needs Redis and PostgreSQL:

 <pre><code class="language-yaml"># .semaphore/semaphore.yml
 blocks: